JexSrs/git-backup/README.md

 ## TODOs

 1. If repositories' array contains only excluded repositories, then sync all except the mentioned ones
-2. Add new source HuggingFace
-3. Add new source GitLab
+2. Add new source GitLab